A Lifetime of Sleeping With Diabetes Tech

 - And the absolute most common (don’t tell my pump’s tech support team): I get up out of bed only for my tubed insulin pump to come swinging after me, slamming into the floor/door/wall/bedside table, because I completely forgot I was wearing it.
 This is why having your pump covered in a case is helpful!

-Overall, sleeping with diabetes technology like insulin pumps and CGM isn’t difficult.
+Overall, sleeping with diabetes technology like insulin pumps and continuous glucose monitor (CGM) isn’t difficult.
 For the most part, I forget I have them (hence, the pump swinging after me as I get out of bed).
 But having these extra parts attached certainly make for unique life experiences.

 Over the years, I’ve learned a couple tips and tricks to make it easier: